-On Entry: operand A non-numeric or numeric operand.
-On Exit:
+operand A non-numeric or numeric operand.

-result The result of the operation or operand.
+The result of the operation or operand. result

 If operand refers to a non-numeric data item, the bitwise logical One's Complement of the value of operand replaces the value of operand.
 The value of result is set to a non-zero value if any character of operand is non-zero after the operation completes and zero otherwise.